tasitlabs/tasit-sdk/packages/tasit-act/README.md

 ##### contract from ethers.js

-setting the data returns a tx hash
+Setting data on a contract returns a tx hash

-Then you subscribe for the data like it's pubsub as well.
-That would make subscribing to the "event" of 1 or 7 or 100 block confirmations for a set operation have a very similar API to the one for subscribing to events.

 ### Listening for events

-Almost the exact same API as when you're subscribed for x block confirmations for a given set operation.
+Listening for events has almost the exact same API as when you're subscribed for being notified of block confirmations for a given set operation.

 But the subscription is initiated with a subscribe function as opposed to it being the result of a set operation.